-Yesterday, I was working on SQL code that would truncate the table, pull the newest data of completed jobs by a department with an Action_Date (just the time the job was completed) of GetDate() - 366 (so one year back from the current date) and then inserts that into the empty table.
-This took about half an hour to run, which was acceptable on the daily AM job schedule.
+Yesterday, I was working on SQL code that would truncate the table, pull the newest data of completed jobs by a department with an Action_Date (just the time the job was completed) of GetDate() - 366

-The problem was that one of our reporters wanted to create a new report that expands from 2014 to the current date.
-This seems like an easy fix, right?
-Just change the GetDate() - 366 to @dt = 2014-01-01.
+.
 Right, this is a quick and dirty fix that would work, except the performance on large datasets is atrocious, because it has to check every single record for the date, of course.
 On our datasets it leads to a 3x increase in runtime because of how much extra data it is having to check and insert and that runtime will only get larger as time goes on and more data needs to be checked.

 Thankfully, this data is completely transactional.
 As soon as a job is marked as complete, the data can’t be changed in the table.
 So there is no backlog of data being changed.
 That six month old row will always be the same.
 This is good news.
 After considering this for a while, I came to a conclusion on how to proceed that would not only fix the long runtime, but also make the job run faster than it ever has before.
 My solution was the following: